cancerevo/website/README.md

 git commit -m "Adding <YourLastName>" git push
 ```
 There you go!
-You'll find your new version of the website on github instantly, and mcfarlandlab.org will update shortly thereafter.
+You'll find your new version of the website on github instantly, and www.mcfarlandlab.org will update shortly thereafter.

 Now, if we were working on a mission critical project, I wouldn't give you write privledges to this repo.
 Instead, to contribute you would branch the main project and the submit a 'pull request', which I would then review and assimilate into the main branch.
-However, I wanted to keep your first git project simple :).
+However, we'll keep your first pull simple :).